swatiLalwani/SQL---Projects/README.md

 SQL Methodology: Step-by-step breakdown of the approach.
 Insights: Interpretation of results and their implications for business decisions.

-     7.Skills Demonstrated:
+7. Skills Demonstrated:
 SQL Proficiency: Comprehensive use of SQL for data manipulation, aggregation, and visualization preparation.
 Data Storytelling: Transforming raw data into actionable business insights.
 Problem-Solving: Addressing operational inefficiencies, enhancing customer engagement, and optimizing workflows.
 Attention to Detail: Ensuring data integrity and consistency across datasets.

-     8.As a Data Analyst I can:
+8. As a Data Analyst I can:
 Work with diverse datasets to address unique business challenges.
 Ensure high data quality for reliable decision-making.
 Provide meaningful insights that drive operational improvements and strategic planning.